A Good Friday Communion Meditation by Trevor Miller

 They were right!
 The Cross is central; at the very heart not only of our faith but of God Himself!
 Even the mighty resurrection is but God’s vindication that what happened on the Cross was under His total control and that all was going according to plan!

-To preach Christ without the Cross is like writing a biography of David Beckham or Wayne Rooney without mentioning football; like making a documentary on David Cameron without mentioning the Conservative Party or Barack Obama without mentioning the US Presidency.
+To preach Christ without the Cross is like writing a biography of David Beckham or Wayne Rooney without mentioning football; like making a documentary on Theresa May without mentioning the Conservative Party or Donald Trump without mentioning the US Presidency.

 In this Good Friday Eucharist meditation I want to hone in on one phrase, the 6th of the 7 phrases uttered by Jesus from the Cross.
 More than any other it forcibly reminds us that even in the darkest night, God is planning for the brightest day!
 It is found in John 19:30 ‘It is finished.’